-Tereza Jermanová, PhD is Assistant Professor at the Department of Middle Eastern Studies, where she researches and teaches contemporary Middle East and North African politics and oversees the BA Middle Eastern Studies Programme.
-Her research is located in the field of comparative politics and revolves around themes of democratization, constitution-making, authoritarian institutions, and politics in Tunisia and Egypt.
-Her book manuscript, with a working title Coming Together and Falling Apart: Constitution-making and Democratization in Tunisia and Egypt (to be considered by the Cambridge University Press), explores whether and how the design of the constitution-making process—and, in particular, the form and level of inclusion of political parties across the political spectrum—affects political adversaries’ agreement on the constitution.
-She is also Principal Investigator of the Charles University-funded project (im)vision, which maps the imaginaries of political transformation in the Middle East.
-Her previous research, including multiple rounds of fieldwork conducted in Egypt and Tunisia between 2013 and 2020, was supported, among others, by the Marguerite Ross Barnett Fund grant, the Carnegie Corporation of New York, the American Political Science Association, and the Chancellor’s Scholarship of the University of Warwick.
-Some of its findings appeared in major political science outlets, such as the Political Research Quarterly.
-Dr. Jermanová is also involved in the research projects CoRe (Beyond Security: The Role of Conflict in Building Resilience) and the Peace Research Center Prague at Charles University, and serves as a Research Fellow at the Prague-based think tank, the Association for International Affairs.
-She earned her PhD in Comparative Politics at the University of Warwick in 2019 and holds an MA in North African Politics from the University of Exeter.
+Dr. Tereza Jermanová is an Assistant Professor at the Department of Middle Eastern Studies and serves as the guarantor of the BA Middle Eastern Studies programme.
+Her research lies in the field of comparative politics and focuses on democratization, constitutions and constitution-making, authoritarianism, and the politics of Tunisia and Egypt.
+She is the author of the book Making Constitutions: Democratization and Authoritarianism in Tunisia and Egypt (forthcoming with Cambridge University Press in 2026).
+She is also the Principal Investigator of the Charles University–funded project (im)vision, which maps imaginaries of political transformation in the Middle East.
+Her previous research, including multiple rounds of fieldwork conducted in Egypt and Tunisia, was supported by the Marguerite Ross Barnett Fund Grant, the Carnegie Corporation of New York, the American Political Science Association, and the Chancellor’s Scholarship at the University of Warwick.
+Some of her findings have appeared in journals including Political Research Quarterly, Acta Politica, and Middle East Law & Governance.
+Her research has also received the PSA Autocracy and Regime Change Specialist Group Best Paper Award (2025) and the PSA Graduate Network Best Paper Award (2015).
+Dr. Jermanová is also involved in the research project CoRe (Beyond Security: The Role of Conflict in Building Resilience) at Charles University and serves as a Research Fellow at the Prague-based think tank Association for International Affairs.
+She earned her PhD in Comparative Politics from the University of Warwick in 2019 and holds an MA in North African Politics from the University of Exeter.

 Contact information: tereza.jermanova@ff.cuni.cz